bryanliu/cardgame/README.md

 # Card Game
-Use multi-thread to shuffler 54 cards
+Using Collections.shuffler() to suffler the cards in list